codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 ## Additional Configurations

+After you install Codefresh, these are some day-2 operations that you should follow.

 ### Setup Git Integration (Optional)

 Codefresh supports out-of-the-box Git logins using your local username and password, or logins using your git provider (per the list and instructions of providers below).
 You can also configure login to supported SSO providers post-install as described [in the Codefresh documentation]({{site.baseurl}}/docs/enterprise/single-sign-on/sso-setup-oauth2/).